 Bench Fees / Research Training & Support Grant.

-- Deadline to submit a full admissions application via King’s Apply
+Deadline to submit an admissions application for a suitable MPhil/PhD via King’s Apply, to include the following:

 Do you have research interests that relate to Africa?

 Could you take an interdisciplinary approach to your research?

 Applications are invited from international students from Africa for three full scholarships to undertake a full-time PhD at King’s College London starting in 2022/23.
 Funding is available for up to 4 years.